SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Mediation_IRD.md

 ## How to Use

-To view the information from this connector, click to the hamburger button of the element card for one of the supported drivers and select **Mediation layer** \> **Skyline Mediation IRD**.
+To view the information from this connector, click to the hamburger button of the element card for one of the supported connectors and select **Mediation layer** \> **Skyline Mediation IRD**.

 The card will then display the information from the mediation layer on the **General** page.
 This information consists of the following parameters: